D.C.-area forecast: Beautifully dry and mild weather into next week

 Saturday is sun-filled with very light breezes.
 Highs are mainly in the low 70s.
 The longer nights allow lows to fall into the mid- to upper 40s under starry skies.
 Confidence: High

 Patchy fog quickly disappears with plenty of sun on Sunday.
 While most areas hold in the low 70s, a few could reach the mid-70s.
 Overnight lows are in the upper 40s to low 50s.
-For very early risers with a clear view of the eastern horizon you may glimpse Mercury and Venus paired about an hour before sunrise.
+For very early risers with a clear view of the eastern horizon, you may glimpse Mercury and Venus paired about an hour before sunrise.
 Confidence: Medium-High

-Monday is likely to see a few more clouds drifting across the area, especially if tropical storm Eta reaches the Gulf by then.
+Monday is likely to see a few more clouds drifting across the area, especially if Tropical Storm Eta reaches the Gulf by then.
 Shower chances remain minimal.
 Highs should reach the low 70s.
 Confidence: Medium